moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 students which I mentored throughout the summer.
 I participated in the `Engineering Education Learning Community`_ along with other LPSOEs and created and ran `The Hacker Within`_ with the Data Science Institute which reached about 75 graduate students over the year.
+I also created an undergraduate position titled "Engineering Education Assistant" and hired one student into this position to help me with educational initiatives.

 .. _California Solar Regatta: https://goo.gl/photos/k6zFEtyXPB35eHr66
 .. _senior design project in Cambodia: https://www.ucdavis.edu/one-health/one-month-in-a-floating-village